US Moves To Block Merger Of Book Publishing Powers - UrduPoint

 Penguin Random House, the largest publisher in the world, last year announced plans to buy rival Simon & Schuster, which the Justice Department said would allow it to "exert outsized influence" over the industry.

-"American authors and consumers will pay the price of this anticompetitive merger -- lower advances for authors and ultimately fewer books and less variety for consumers," Attorney General Merrick B. Garland.
+"American authors and consumers will pay the price of this anticompetitive merger -- lower advances for authors and ultimately fewer books and less variety for consumers," Attorney General Merrick Garland said in a statement.

 The Justice Department said the deal would undermine competition, allowing the companies to control close to half the market for acquiring publishing rights and harming smaller, independent publishers that cannot pay top Dollar to authors, while writers will have less leverage.